 Advanced Professional Development Programs

-For consultants who grow into the principal and partner roles, we host programs focusing on issues such as business development, client management and firm leadership.
+For consultants who grow into the associate partner and partner roles, we host programs focusing on issues such as business development, client management and firm leadership.